 Bruce Willis as Butch Coolidge in Pulp Fiction

-Back from our emotional musical intermission, we line a greased springform with our pastry or remember that we had to throw ours away and use a square Mediterranean style ceramic pan instead so that the pastry gets to swim with turquoise fish.
-We then mix the following ingredients in a bowl: 800g low-fat curd (aren’t we healthy!) / 1 pk custard powder (aren’t we lazy!) / 120g brown sugar (aren’t we sweet!) / 3 eggs and some egg liquer (aren’t we eggstravagant!) / and, most importantly frozen or fresh blueberries ad libitum.
-Needless to say, the ad lib. refers purely to the amount of blueberries.
-This is not a question of if, it’s a question of how much and if there is even a too much when it comes to blueberries (and technically, you might say, of course there isn’t because blueberries are countable and therefore, if they were anything, they would be too many but the answer is still: no, there’s no such thing, no matter the quantifying determiner, and also, do you really wanna count them Cinderella-style?
-Exactly.
-So let’s add our 635 hand-selected blueberries and move on.)
+Back from our emotional musical intermission, line a greased springform with the pastry (or remember that you threw yours out and use a square Mediterranean clay form instead so the blueberries get to swim with turquoise fish.
+Mix the following ingredients: 800g low-fat curd (aren’t we healthy!) / 1 pk custard powder (aren’t we lazy!) / 120g brown sugar (aren’t we sweet!) / 3 eggs and some egg liquer (aren’t we eggstravagant!) / and, most importantly frozen or fresh blueberries ad libitum.

-Our purple cream dream will soon be covered by the one still-missing ingrediential eponymous component: THE CRUMBLE.
+Now to the important bit: THE CRUMBLE.
 Generally, you make them exactly as mentioned above in the basic Streuselkuchen recipe.
-Oh, fun thing about Streusel: in Colmar, there is a tiny little Tarte Flambée restaurant where they have one that says “Pommes Streusel” and of course I know it is basically an apple crumble served on Flammkuchen base but for us Germans, it translates as “French Fry Crumbles” and I find that very amusing.
-But we’re in Germany and busy and we wanna get this cake done so no further interruptions!
+Oh, fun fact about Streusel: in Colmar, France, there is a tiny little Tarte Flambée restaurant where they have one that says “Pommes Streusel” and of course I know it is basically an apple crumble served on Flammkuchen base but for us Germans, it translates as “French Fry Crumbles” and I find that very amusing.
+Anyway, let’s get this cake done so no further interruptions!
 Of course you can just go with the normal Streusel ingredients.
-Alas, it was past midnight and I felt fancy and inventive and I still had some gingerbread cookies left from Christmas and so I crumbled them up very finely, mixed them with flour and poured melted butter over it and used a Dinglehopper, as Arielle would call it, to stir it all buttery and crumbly (Ha!
-And I bet now you’re glad that curd was low-fat so we can enjoy our superduper high-fat buttered cookie crumbles without remorse (which we should no matter what)!).
+Alas, I felt fancy and inventive and I still had some gingerbread cookies left from Christmas and so I crumbled them up, mixed them with flour and melted butter and ta-da: Streusel with a whiff of winter.

-After we sprinkling, our blueberry cheesecake goes into the oven at 180°C for, well, I wanted to tell Siri 50 (fiftYYYYYYYYYYYYY) minutes and she refused to hear the absence of an n at the end and kept setting a timer for 15 (fifteeNNNNNNNNNNNNNNN) minutes and after the fourth attempt, I was too annoyed to try again and I gave up and deliberately changed the baking time to 55 minutes approximately.
-And that went pretty well, so stick to it!
+After sprinkling out Streusel on top of the cake, our blueberry cake goes into the oven at 180°C for, well, I wanted to tell Siri 50 (fiftYYYYYYYYYYYYY) minutes and she refused to hear the absence of an n at the end and kept setting a timer for 15 (fifteeNNNNNNNNNNNNNNN) minutes and after the fourth attempt, I was too annoyed to try again and I gave up and deliberately changed the baking time to 55 minutes approximately.
+And that turned out to be perfect.

 You ought to have seen what I saw on my way